 I’ve started with standard stuff – disassembly and cleaning.

 Someone who tried to work on these machines before me, used screws from PC PSU ….. neat lol… It resulted in damaged screw studs and widened screw holes.

-Below an example showing how a drive with broken belt behaves.
+Below is an example showing how a drive with a broken belt behaves.

-Mandatory cleaning revealed that the plastic cases seen better days.
+Mandatory cleaning revealed that the plastic cases have seen better days.